beskay/gas-guide/BASICS.md

 - `0x40` to `0x5f`: free memory pointer (currently allocated memory size)
 - `0x60` to `0x7f`: zero slot

-The zero slot is used as initial value for dynamic memory arrays and should never be written to.
+The zero slot is used as the initial value for dynamic memory arrays and should never be written to.
 This also means that the free memory pointer points to `0x80` initially.
 Memory is never freed, so the free memory pointer only increases.

 > Sidenote: The bytecode sequence `6080604052` you see at the start of the runtime bytecode of almost every contract is the initialization of the free memory pointer.
 It is the bytecode for `mstore(0x40, 0x80)`, which stores the value `0x80` at memory location `0x40`.